componavt/student_paper/README.md

 # Literature

-   * Krizhanovsky, Andrew (2014) Methodology and guidelines of writing articles in Wikipedia by students with the help of the teacher (the Russian Wikipedia case study) (in Russian).
+   * Krizhanovsky, Andrew (2015) [Methodology and guidelines of writing articles in Wikipedia by students with the help of the teacher (the Russian Wikipedia case study)](http://nauchkor.ru/pubs/rabota-v-viki-srede-na-primere-russkoy-vikipedii-5690f7f35f1be74d9400018e) (in Russian).
 Petrozavodsk. (preprint).
-URL: http://scipeople.com/publication/114999/
 .